epfl-ada/ada-2022-project-analyteam/README.md

 # BeerAdvocate.com, Leveraging User Tendencies to Improve User Experience

-<a href="https://jucifer06.github.io/ada-website-AnalyTeam/">CLICK HERE TO ACCESS THE DATA STORY</a>
+<a href="https://jucifer06.github.io/ada-website-AnalyTeam/">CLICK HERE TO ACCESS THE DATA STORY: https://jucifer06.github.io/ada-website-AnalyTeam/</a>

 <i>recommendation: use firefox on a computer since we noticed that it has a better display of our website</i>